distdl/distdl/docs/code_reference/nn/convolution.rst

 .. figure:: /_images/conv_feature_example_05.png
    :alt: Example forward convolution in the feature-distributed convolutional layer.

-   The :math:`\hat y_i` subtensors are computed using native PyTorch layers.
+   The :math:`y_i` subtensors are computed using native PyTorch layers.

-4. Unpad the output subtensors.
-The subtensors in the inputs and outputs of DistDL layers should always be able to be reconstructed into precisely the same tensor a sequential application will produce.
-Due to structure of the kernels and :math:`\hat x_j`, it is possible that the output of the local convolution, :math:`\hat y_i` will have extra features that will need to be removed (unpadded) to create the correct :math:`y_i`.
+4. The subtensors in the inputs and outputs of DistDL layers should always be able to be reconstructed into precisely the same tensor a sequential application will produce.
+Because padding is explicitly added to the input tensor to account for the padding specified for the convolution, the output of the local convolution, :math:`y_i`, should exactly match that of the sequential layer.

 .. figure:: /_images/conv_feature_example_06.png
-   :alt: Example forward unpadding in the feature-distributed convolutional layer.
+   :alt: Example forward result of the feature-distributed convolutional layer.

-   Any additional padding is removed, creating :math:`y_i`, the correctly sized subtensors of :math:`y`.

 Adjoint
 ~~~~~~~